 Vacant apartments or homes are a major fact of life in Batchelor North.
 The current real estate vacancy rate here is 100.0%.
 This is higher than the rate of vacancies in 100.0% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (100.0%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-Furthermore, unpopulated, and rural, the Batchelor North neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 99.7% of the neighborhoods in America.
+Furthermore, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 0 people per square mile living here, this neighborhood is less crowded than 99.7% of America.
 One of the notable things about Batchelor North is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Some neighborhoods have more internal cohesiveness than others.
 While other neighborhoods feel like a collection of strangers who just happen to live near each other.
 Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
 NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Batchelor North neighborhood.
 More residents of the Batchelor North neighborhood live here today that also were living in this same neighborhood five years ago than is found in 100.0% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.